king-w-king/IS-CBDM/README.md

 # IS-CBDM
-Our code is about to be released
+Code and pretrained IS-CBDM models will be released soon !